AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 }
 ```

-The generated result is similar to the previous text, thus completing the process of vocal and instrumental separation of the originally generated song.
+The generated result is similar to the above text, thus completing the process of vocal and instrument separation for the originally generated song.

 ## Full Track Vocal and Instrument Separation

-After generating the song, when a full track vocal and instrumental separation operation is needed, the following content can be specified:
+After generating the song, when a full track vocal and instrument separation operation is needed, the following content can be specified:

 - action: content is `all_stems`.
 - audio_id: the ID of the previously generated song.

-For example, if the ID of the originally generated song is: bdf23a5a-59f5-4103-b452-054a824a7f9f, the parameters can be set as follows:
+For example, if the ID of the originally generated song is: bdf23a5a-59f5-4103-b452-054a824a7f9f, then the parameters can be set as follows:

 ```json
 {